AshGovender/ENG/README.md

 The maintenance system at Kansai Plason was suffering from several operational issues that were resulting increased downtimes and lack of traceability.
 Upon further investigation it was found that the planned maintenance system was not working effectively and there was no maintenance reporting tool that was available to identify an mitigate maintenance related job card issues.

 ## Task/Action
-My role as process engineer was to assist the maintenance department by redesigning the planned mainteance system as well as developing a reporting tool that would allow for transparency within the maintenance department.
+My role as process engineer was to assist the maintenance department by redesigning the planned mainteance system as well as to develop a reporting tool that would allow for transparency within the maintenance department.
 The following was done:

 PM Restructure:
 > * Reviewed maintenance process and SAP structure with MES engineer and TL